The US just reported 102,831 new Covid-19 infections in 1 day. That's an all-time high - KVIA

 Last week, the closest available ICU bed to one rural hospital was about a six-hour drive away, Kelly said.

-Across the US, more than 52,000 people are hospitalized Wednesday with coronavirus, according to the Covid Tracking Project.
+Across the US, more than 52,000 people were hospitalized Wednesday with coronavirus, according to the Covid Tracking Project.

 And at least 1,097 new Covid-19 deaths were reported Wednesday, according to Johns Hopkins.
 That’s a 23.71% increase from four weeks ago, when the US averaged 696 coronavirus deaths per day.